 At any point in this validation process at which TotalCgLength is set to a value, it is a requirement of bitstream conformance that TotalCgLength * NumChannels[ prevCG ] shall be less than or equal to 1 048 576.

-Comment 1 on proposal 8: This limits the data buffering capacity for decoding each channel group and ensures alignment of the interleaving of the data across different channel groups.
-Hypothetically, we could instead limit the buffering capacity that applies across all channel groups, assuming the decoder stores everything and then outputs all channels of all channel groups together.
+Comment 1 on proposal 8: This limits the data buffering capacity for decoded samples in each channel group and ensures alignment of the interleaving of the data across different channel groups.
+Hypothetically, we could also or instead limit the buffering capacity that applies across all channel groups, assuming the decoder stores everything and then outputs all channels of all channel groups together (as considered in proposal 13).
 This could be done by constraining the sum of the TotalCgLength * NumChannels[ cg ] across all values of cg rather than constraining that product within each channel group.
-However, that would impose a tighter limit than what is necessary for enabling the decoding process to be applied sequentially to enable the output of the data in the bitstream as it arrives.
+For a given numerical value of such a limit, that would impose a tighter limit than what is necessary for enabling the decoding process to be applied sequentially to enable the output of the data in the bitstream as it arrives.
+Using a larger number in proposal 13 than here in proposal 8 can provide a compromise between the two types of constraint.

-Comment 2 on proposal 8: This assumes that all channels in all channel groups use the same sampling rate, so that a segment of time has the same number of samples in every channel group.
+Comment 2 on proposal 8: The interleaving alignment imposed by the above-described validation process is for the channel groups that use the same sampling rate, so that the interleaving of these channels is based on segments of time that have the same number of samples in every channel group.
+The interleaving length can vary in the bitstream, but will be aligned across the relevant channel groups.
+The boundaries of these interleaving sections are natural edit points, at which the subsequent frame sequences can simply be removed from the bitstream without resulting in a bitstream that contains “leftover” samples in some channels due to having some frame sequences that extend beyond these boundaries when frame sequences in other channel groups do not.

 Proposal 9: Trailing bits